Homosexuality and the Anglican Communion: Since 2020

-In January 2023, the House of Bishops of the Church of England announced it would be proposing the introduction of blessings for same-sex couples at the next meeting of the General Synod, known as "Prayers of Love and Faith", but that the Church's teachings in relation to marriage, i.e. one man and one women, would not change:
+In January 2023, the House of Bishops of the Church of England announced it would be proposing the introduction of blessings for same-sex couples at the next meeting of the General Synod, known as "Prayers of Love and Faith", but that the Church's teachings in relation to marriage, i.e. one man and one woman, would not change:

 This resource will offer clergy a variety of flexible ways to affirm and celebrate same-sex couples in church, and will include prayers of dedication, thanksgiving and for God’s blessing.
 It could be used for a couple who have marked a significant stage in the development of their relationship, sealed a covenanted friendship, registered a civil partnership, or entered a civil marriage. [...]
 The use of these prayers will be entirely discretionary: clergy may choose to use some combination of these prayers or not to use them at all.
 These Prayers of Love and Faith will not be the same as conducting a marriage in church.
 They will not alter the Church of England's celebration of Holy Matrimony, which remains the lifelong union of one man and one woman, as set forth in its canons and authorised liturgies.

 In February 2023 Anglican churches in a few developing countries, South Sudan, Uganda and the Democratic Republic of the Congo among others, announced they no longer accept Justin Welby as leader of the worldwide church due to the issue.

 On 1 November 2023, 44 Church of England bishops (15 diocesan bishops and 29 suffragan bishops) signed an open letter supporting the use of the Prayers of Love and Faith (i.e. blessings for same-sex couples) and called for "Guidance being issued without delay that includes the removal of all restrictions on clergy entering same-sex civil marriages, and on bishops ordaining and licensing such clergy".
 On November 15, 2023, the General Synod accepted both the commended prayers of blessing for same-sex couples during regular church services, and also approved an amendment to authorise "standalone" blessings for same-sex couples on a trial basis with permanent adoption of the "standalone" blessings requiring additional steps.
 The House of Bishops voted on 12 December 2023 to authorise the Prayers of Love and Faith for use in regular services from 17 December 2023.
 In July 2024, the General Synod voted to pass proposals that would permit same-sex civil marriage ceremonies between members of the clergy.